 - Carers Trust - working and learning

 - Carers UK - looking after someone (including employment rights)

-- NHS Choices - returning to work as a carer
+- NHS website - returning to work as a carer

 Over the next few months Derbyshire Carers Association are running a series of First Aid and Maual Handling 1 day traning…